|

 activities commenced in 1936, his total number of recordings

-others 32 "Grand Prix".His most important recording project
+amongst others 32 "Grand Prix".His most important recording

-was the complete recording of the 107 Haydn symphonies and 8 of
+project was the complete recording of the 107 Haydn symphonies

 to his credit, which are performed worldwide more and more.